MattInglisWhalen/FastFactor/README.md

 prime factors of $y$, hopefully finding some for which all prime factors are small.
 Such numbers known as $k−smooth$, where $k$ is the largest prime factor used.

-There's a few problems with this approach, though.
+There's a few problems with this approach.
 Not all values of $x$ are adequate, in fact, there's only very few of them, centered around $\sqrt{n}$.
 Smaller values will become largely negative (due to the $-n$ term), and larger values will become too large, such that it is unlikely that their prime factorization consists only of small primes.
 There will be a number of such $x$, but unless the composite you're factoring is very small, it's highly unlikely that you'll find enough smooths to result in a factorization.
 And so, for